snowwits/openend/README.md

   - E.g. \"2\" for 2 minutes or \"1h2m3s\" for 1 hour, 2 minutes and 3 seconds".
 - When you hit Enter while being in the time jump text field, a forward jump is triggered

-### I only want the spoiler-free video player but I don't want to hide information in video lists
+### I want to customize what information about videos in video lists is hidden
 - Click on the Open End icon in the Chrome toolbar.
 A popup opens
 - On the popup click on "Options..."
 - Go to the section "Items in video lists"